dwjohnston/blacksheepcode/src/extensible_changes.md

 }
 ```

-Reasoning: Existing code can continue passing this property in.
+Reasoning: Existing code can continue always passing this property in.

 ### Remove mandatory or optional properties